jez/blog/_posts/2025-04-14-ivars-in-mixins.md

 This is worse because Sorbet does not allow instance variables to be declared non-`nil` outside of the constructor—the abstract method approach allows declaring non-`nil` types.

+It's also worse because it doesn't actually get Sorbet to check that whatever class `Auditable` is mixed into actually has a `user_id` field.
+That is: the `T.must` might fail at runtime!

 ## Using `requires_ancestor`

 First off, the [experimental `requires_ancestor` feature](https://sorbet.org/docs/requires-ancestor) only applies to methods, not instance variables.